christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 the hard won insights of a true master.
 The West has a deeper discussion of the phenomenon of contamination, if I recall, and is a great read too.

+And I recently picked up this odd-sounding book, but haven't gotten around to it yet:

+> @timpanaro1976freudian

-Maas is as controversial as he is influential.
+Note that Maas is as controversial as he is influential.
 For a review of the controversy and the influence, see Chapter 2 of

 > @bordalejo2003phylogeny

 which is also available [here](http://www.bordalejo.net/NYU/Chapter2.pdf).

-I have long been interested in reading this odd-sounding book, but haven't yet gotten my hands on a copy:

-> @timpanaro1976freudian

 # Computational Stemmatology